00-uno-00/GitHubAuthBOT/README.md

 should get the bot started.
 ## TODO

-- Add function and relative bot command to list all of the owner's repositories the user has access to
+- [x] Add function and relative bot command to list all of the owner's repositories the user has access to

+- [ ] Add 2FA to verify the provided email